Do a Kitchen Clean Up

 Clean Out the Dryer Filter and Duct

-At the start of Daylight Savings Time, clean out your clothes dryer filter and vent duct.
+At the start of Daylight Savings Time, clean out your dryer filter and vent duct.
 Lint buildup is a major cause of household fires, so be sure (along with frequent lint trap cleaning), to clean the vent duct thoroughly.
-Here’s how to get all of the lint out of your dryer.

 Clean the Grill

 Prepare for spring barbecuing by giving your grill some attention.
 Use dish soap to cut through leftover dirt and grease that’s been sitting on your grill all winter long.
-And, here’s how to give that grill a spring tune-up.
+While you’re at it, why not give that grill a spring tune-up?

 Prepare Your Car for Spring and Summer Trips